Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 South Carolina Stats and Trends

-- South Carolina has three wins against the spread in five games this year.

-- This season, the Gamecocks won ATS in their only game as an underdog of 10.5 points or more.
+- The Gamecocks covered the spread in their only game when underdogs by 10.5 points or more.

-- South Carolina's games this season have gone over the point total one time in four opportunities (25%).
+- The Gamecocks score 22.4 points per game, comparable to the 21.8 the Volunteers surrender.

-- The Gamecocks have turned the ball over two more times (9 total) than the Volunteers have forced a turnover (7) this season.
+- This year the Gamecocks have turned the ball over nine times, two more than the Volunteers' takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.